Linux hardening guide: How does it work for Ubuntu, Debian, Fedora & Co.

 Linux OS hardening: More than just applying a script!

-System hardening is not a one-time task.
+System Hardening is not a one-time task.
 Not for Windows users, neither for Debian, Ubunto, Fedora or other Linux users!

 For the implementation of a Security Configuration Management, besides the implementation, the regular control and monitoring of the settings is equally important.